Jean-MarcHarvengt/T-COMPUTER/README.md

   - power the teensy over micro usb and test
 - step 5 (optional):
   - solder the power switch
-  - solder the battery to the USB charger PCB
+  - solder the battery to the USB charger PCB kit
-  - glue the USB charger PCB at the back of the T-COMPUTER board and solder the power pins
+  - glue the USB charger PCB kit at the back of the T-COMPUTER board and solder the power pins
   - glue the battery at the back of the T-COMPUTER board
+  - Always DISCONNECT the teensy micro usbcable when powering up the system via the battery.
-  - DISCONNECT!!!!!!! the teensy micro usb and pull power switch down
+  - power switch down = battery powered